Skip to main content

 Medicines

-Many medicines can cause muscle weakness and muscle damage as a side-effect or an allergic reaction.
+Some medicines can cause muscle weakness and muscle damage as a side-effect or as part of an allergic reaction.
 Usually this begins as tiredness or fatigue.
 It can progress to permanent changes if the medicines are not stopped.

-Long-term use of prescribed oral steroids also causes muscle weakness and wasting.
-This is an expected side-effect which anyone on long-term treatment is likely to experience.
-It's one of the reasons doctors try to avoid putting patients on long-term steroids if possible.
+Long-term use of prescribed oral steroids or high doses of steroids (eg, if injected) also cause muscle weakness and wasting.
+This is an expected side-effect which anyone on long-term treatment is likely to experience and is one of the reasons that doctors try to avoid prescribing long-term or high-dose steroids.

 Less commonly-used medicines which can cause muscle weakness and damage to muscles include: